-Straight Edge Evil: And proclaimed he he was better than anyone else because of it.
-He formed a stable, The Straight Edge Society, that included Luke Gallows, Joey Mercury and Serena, all people whom he saved from their vices.
+Straight Edge Evil: And proclaimed he was better than anyone else because of it.
+Taken to its logical conclusion on Smackdown where he formed a stable, The Straight Edge Society, that included Luke Gallows, Joey Mercury and Serena, all people whom he saved from their vices.

 Tag Team: Besides the Chick Magnets?
 Hate Breed with Ace Steel in IWA Mid-South, Ring Of Honor and, ever so briefly, TNA.

 Both a recipient and a giver.
 In CHIKARA, CP Munk (a straight edge chipmunk) is a sendup of Punk in response to him noshowing an event.
 Punk's response?